 Contact a Non-profit Organization

 There are non-profit organizations that offer assistance to survivors.
-These organization provides financial assistance to help pay up the funeral cost of someone who doesn’t have the money or if that person’s family or friends can’t pay for the funeral.
+These organizations provide financial assistance to help pay up the funeral cost of someone who doesn’t have the money or if that person’s family or friends can’t pay for the funeral.

 Start a Kickstarter Fundraising Campaign